This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 What features do you expect in the top-rated car seats for infants?

-The compatibility with a stroller, or the one with a long-lasting rear-facing for toddlers?
+The compatibility with a stroller, or one with a long-lasting rear-facing for toddlers?

-We’ve reviewed all of the top car seats for infants so you can skip trawling the web for hours on end.
+From the database of over 50 car seats, we pick up the 8 top-rated car seats for infants so you can skip trawling the web for hours on end.
 All the information you need is right here.

-Infants younger than 1-2 years old should stay rear-facing for safety consideration.
-To make it simple, we’ve split the car seats into three simple groups based on the car seat types that allows installation in a rear-facing position:
+Infants younger than 1-2 years old should stay rear-facing for safety considerations.
+To make it simple, we’ve split the car seats into two simple groups based on the kid’s age – car seats for preemies (newborns) and car seats for 6 months and up.
+All of the best recommendations can be used in rear-facing because the car seat laws in all US states require that children under 1 year old ride in this position (direction).

 Choose the weight/height range you’re looking for to narrow down the car seat options and see which comes out as the best in the category.